return-0x0/node-clear-npx-cache/README.md

 npx new-typescript-module
 ```

 …then you will do it successfully.
 But NPX will install it to your NPX cache, and NPX will *not* be watching lifetime of its cache.
 NPX package will be stored in the cache forever.
-When NPX-utility updated, the cache will *not* be updated.
+When NPX-utility was updated, the cache will *not* be updated.
 I'll repeat, it's a bug.

 ### For users

-If you sometimes use a NPX-utility, you shall store in your cache an old version of this package.
+If you sometimes use a NPX-utility, you shall store an old version of this package in your cache.
 And every package update will *not* be seen by NPX.
 Cache clearing will solve this trouble.

 ### For developers